radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 #### User experience

 **Note: The user experience detailed below is an illustrative example of how the user interacts with the feature.
 The actual user experience may vary based on the implementation.
-It will be covered in the child design documents**
+It will be covered in the child feature spec documents**

 1. Deb is a platform engineer at Contoso open to use typespec and wants to author a custom resource Plaid in Radius